 What causes necrotizing fasciitis?

 Bacteria cause most cases of necrotizing fasciitis; only rarely do other organisms such as fungi cause this disease.
 Group A Streptococcus and Staphylococcus, either alone or with other bacteria, cause many cases of necrotizing fasciitis, although Clostridium bacteria should be considered as a cause especially if gas is found in the infected tissue.
-Because of better microbial isolation techniques for anaerobic bacteria, bacterial genera such as Bacteroides, Peptostreptococcus, and Clostridium are often cultured from the infected area.
-Frequently, culture of tissue involved by necrotizing fasciitis also yields a mixture of other nonanaerobic bacterial types such as E. coli, Klebsiella, Pseudomonas, and others.
+Because of better microbial isolation techniques for anaerobic (grow in the abscence of oxygen) bacteria, bacterial genera such as Bacteroides, Peptostreptococcus, and Clostridium are often cultured from the infected area.
+Frequently, culture of tissue involved by necrotizing fasciitis also yields a mixture of other aerobic (require oxygen to grow) bacterial types such as E. coli, Klebsiella, Pseudomonas, and others.
 Many investigators conclude that nonanaerobic organisms damage tissue areas enough to cause local areas of hypoxia (reduced oxygen) where anaerobic organisms then can thrive and extend the infection further.
 This results in polymicrobial infection in which one type of bacteria aids the survival and growth of another type of bacteria (synergy).
 Infrequently, Vibrio vulnificus causes the disease when a person, usually someone with liver function problems (for example, alcoholics or immunosuppressed patients), eats contaminated seafood or a wound gets contaminated with seawater containing Vibrio vulnificus.